If you’re like most academic faculty, you probably feel like you spend too much time working and not enough time enjoying your life.

 If you’re reading this, you’re likely a faculty member who’s either experienced burnout, currently trying to reverse burnout, or knows someone facing mental health challenges associated with overwork.

-In this article, I’m going to take a slightly unconventional approach to examine faculty burnout, and share some tweaks I’ve made to my work life to buffer its effects.
-I did my PhD on burnout, and the literature is vast and wide.
-But, in this article, I’m taking a slightly unconventional approach by sharing how I’ve used lessons from Tim Ferriss’s popular book The 4-Hour Work Week to transform my academic life.
+In this article, I’m going to explore faculty burnout, and share some tweaks I’ve made to my work life to buffer its effects.
+While I did my PhD on burnout, and there are many scholarly works to draw on, here, I’m taking a slightly unconventional approach by looking at burnout in the context of Tim Ferriss’s popular book The 4-Hour Work Week.

 What is faculty burnout?

 Academic, or Faculty, Burnout is a term that’s commonly used to describe a range of symptoms that can occur in people who work in academia.

 These symptoms include increased exhaustion and cynicism, and a reduced sense of professional efficacy.
 The origins of burnout research come from the work of Christina Maslach, who went on to develop The Maslach Burnout Inventory (MBI) – a questionnaire that’s used to measure the three dimensions of burnout: emotional exhaustion, depersonalization, and reduced personal accomplishment.
 Maslach found burnout to be an outcome of chronic workplace stress.